Signed in as:

 Tongue thrust is very treatable.
 A full recovery can be made with exercises to correct the condition.
-Our speech pathologists will work with your child on specific exercises designed to promote a normal swallowing pattern, as well as correct speech issues.
+Our Speech-Language Pathologists will work with your child on specific exercises designed to promote a normal swallowing pattern, as well as correct speech issues.

 Your child will be given a set of daily exercises to correct the tongue thrust.
 Follow up treatments are scheduled to check progress and modify treatment if needed.

-If your child has speech issues resulting from the tongue thrust, our speech therapist will work with your child to correct the specific articulation issues.
+If your child has speech issues resulting from tongue thrust, our speech therapist will work with your child to correct the specific articulation issues.

 The professional in charge of each individual’s speech-language therapy program is known as a speech-language pathologist (SLP).
 The SLP will work with each individual to design a program that meets the unique needs of that person.
 Meaningful activities will be developed to make therapy interesting and effective in meeting goals.

 Tongue thrust is an imbalance in facial muscles around the mouth which results in the tongue protruding during swallowing, talking, and when the tongue is at rest.

 A tongue thrust can cause misaligned teeth, swallowing problems, and speech articulation issues.

 Schedule an evaluation with a speech therapist if you notice one or more of the following signs: